Learn

 Let Rizzler's AI Batting Order generate the lineup based on your players' actual statistics.

 When to use it: Any time you have enough data (usually 20+ at-bats per player) and want an objective starting point.
-Available on the Pro plan.
+Available on the Pro and Club plans.

 Why it works: The AI considers more variables simultaneously than a coach can mentally process.
-It produces lineups that reflect actual performance — then you adjust based on things the data doesn't capture (matchups, confidence, hot streaks).
+It produces lineups that reflect actual performance, and then you adjust based on things the data doesn't capture (matchups, confidence, hot streaks).

 Which Approach Is Best?